Pachycephalosaurus: Dome function

-It has been commonly hypothesized that Pachycephalosaurus and its relatives were the bipedal equivalents of bighorn sheep or musk oxen, where male individuals would ram each other headlong, and that they would horizontally straighten their head, neck, and body in order to transmit stress during ramming.
+It has been widely hypothesized for decades that Pachycephalosaurus and its relatives were the ancient, bipedal equivalents of bighorn sheep or musk oxen, where male individuals would ram each other headlong and that they would horizontally straighten their head, neck, and body in order to transmit stress during ramming.
 However, there have also been alternative suggestions that the pachycephalosaurs could not have used their domes in this way.

-The primary argument that has been raised against head-butting is that the skull roof may not have adequately sustained impact associated with ramming, as well as a lack of definitive evidence of scars or other damage on fossilized Pachycephalosaurus skulls (however, more recent analyses have uncovered such damage; see below).
-Furthermore, the cervical and anterior dorsal vertebrae show that the neck was carried in an "S"- or "U"-shaped curve, rather than a straight orientation, and thus unfit for transmitting stress from direct head-butting.
+The primary argument that has been raised against head-butting is that the skull roof may not have adequately sustained impact associated with ramming, as well as a lack of definitive evidence of scars or other damage on fossilized Pachycephalosaurus skulls.
+However, more recent analyses have uncovered such damage (see below).
+Furthermore, the cervical and anterior dorsal vertebrae show that the neck was carried in an S- or U-shaped curve, rather than a straight orientation and that it might have been unfit for transmitting stress from direct head-butting.
 Lastly, the rounded shape of the skull would lessen the contacted surface area during head-butting, resulting in glancing blows.

-Alternatively, Pachycephalosaurus and other pachycephalosaurid genera may have engaged in flank-butting during intraspecific combat.
+Alternatively, Pachycephalosaurus and other pachycephalosaurids may have engaged in flank-butting during intraspecific combat.
 In this scenario, an individual may have stood roughly parallel or faced a rival directly, using intimidation displays to cow its rival.
-If intimidation failed, the Pachycephalosaurus would bend its head downward and to the side, striking the rival pachycephalosaur on its flank.
+If intimidation failed, the Pachycephalosaurus would bend its head downward and to the side, striking the rival on its flank.
 This hypothesis is supported by the relatively broad torso of most pachycephalosaurs, which would have protected vital organs from trauma.
-The flank-butting theory was first proposed by Sues in 1978, and expanded upon by Ken Carpenter in 1997.
+The flank-butting theory was first proposed by Sues in 1978 and expanded upon by Ken Carpenter in 1997.